msaqib25/playbook/ourculture.md

 # Our Culture

-## "What is the culture here?"
+## "What is the culture here like?"

-It is probably one the most important question that everyone has when talking about a company.
+It is probably one the most asked question when talking about a company from the perspective of an interested candidate.
 Every associate has some point in time asked or been asked to answer this question.
-And since everyone has their own definition of culture, their responses are varied.
-This lack of clarity creates misalignment between company and associates.
-When this happens, it creates expectations that can never be met and can create anxiety and frustration.
-The feelings become their answer to the question - "What is the culture here?".
+And since everyone has their own definition of culture, the responses vary depending on their experience.
+This lack of definition in culture results in misalignment between the company and its associates.
+The lack of clarity of what the culture really is creates expectations that can never be met and results in anxiety and frustration.
+In the end, the feeling that an associate has for the company becomes their answer to the question - "What is the culture here like?".

-**The culture of the company is set by the company.
-It is not what a person feels, or thinks or believes in.**
+**The culture of a company is not a person's feeling.**

 - Culture is NOT having a nice office.
 - Culture is NOT the [benefits & perks](benefitsperks.md) or [our exciting rituals](ourrituals.md).